-Celebrate the 50th anniversary of the Civil Rights Act of 1964 by reading about the landmark legislation and the civil rights move… More
+Honor the 50th anniversary of the Voting Rights Act this week with these titles about the civil rights movement.

 50 years ago, Freedom Summer began in Mississippi.

 London is my absolute favorite world city.
 No matter how many times I visit, I feel like I've not even scratched the surface of discover… More

 March is a big month for women in Chicago, as the city celebrates its 177th birthday and the nation celebrates Women’s History Month.
 Although … More